-Salesforce will then send you an email with your security token.
+Salesforce will then send you an email with your new API key.
 Enter the security token in WP Fusion’s settings, then click Connect to set up the WordPress Salesforce connection.

 You should see a success message.
 Click Save Changes to finish setting up the connection:

 #Configure the WordPress Salesforce Integration

 Once you’ve connected your WordPress site to Salesforce, you’ll choose your settings to determine how the WordPress Salesforce integration functions.
 You can access these by visiting Settings → WP Fusion.

 In the General Settings tab, you can choose to automatically assign Salesforce topics to users who register in WordPress.
 You can also choose when to sync data between your WordPress site and Salesforce:

 Below that, you can configure sitewide settings for content restriction and handle content restrictions for search engines like Google.
 For example, you can hide content from menus that a user cannot access, based on their Salesforce topics:

 You can also completely lock out some users from your site based on topics.
 Here’s an example if a user has been assigned the “Payment Failed” topic:

 In the Contact Fields tab, you can map meta fields from WordPress to Salesforce fields:

 You can also pass tracking information, like Google Analytics UTM tags or the referrer.

 In the Advanced tab, you can set up advanced settings.
 For example, exclude certain WordPress user roles from syncing to Salesforce.
 Or, apply a topic in Salesforce when a WordPress user is deleted:

 #Import Contacts From Salesforce as WordPress Users

 If you already have contacts in Salesforce that you want to add as WordPress users, WP Fusion includes an Import Users tool.
 You can import Salesforce contacts as WordPress users with a specific user role.
-WP Fusion will also sync any fields that you’ve configured in the Contact Fields tab:
+WP Fusion can also use workflow rules to sync any fields that you’ve configured in the Contact Fields tab: